 Please consult your physician for more guidance.

-More than 300,000 surgeries are performed in Alberta each year, including over 13,000 hip and knee replacements.
+More than 300,000 surgeries are performed in Alberta each year, including over 8,000 hip replacements.
 Most hip surgeries are delivered through the publicly funded Alberta Health Care Insurance Plan (AHCIP).

-Private hip surgery options in Calgary are currently limited for Albertans.
-While some services are available privately (certain elective surgeries, ophthalmology, cosmetics), many Calgarians pursue interprovincial private hip surgery when local wait times for replacement, resurfacing, or arthroscopy are not workable.
+Private hip surgery options in Calgary are available, but limited for Albertans.
+So some Albertans choose to pursue private hip surgery out of province when local wait times for replacement, resurfacing, or arthroscopy are not workable.

-Current regulations: For most hip procedures, Albertans must travel out-of-province to access private care—unless the surgeon has fully opted out of AHCIP, in which case they may provide private hip surgery to Albertans within the province (note: some of the surgeons listed below have opted out).
+Current regulations: All hip surgeries are covered by AHCIP, which means surgeons cannot treat residents from their home province.
+Albertans may choose to travel out-of-province to access private care—unless the surgeon has fully opted out of AHCIP, in which case they may provide private hip surgery to Albertans within the province (note: some of the surgeons listed below have opted out, look for "Accepting patients from all provinces" in their profile).

 Looking ahead: Bill 11 may change these regulations by enabling Calgary-based surgeons to offer private hip surgical services to Albertans without opting out of the public system.